-22. If either party does not accept the outcome of the complaint (including any judgement that the complaint was vexatious), they may invoke the relevant grievance or complaint procedure within the time scales specified.
+- 1. If either party does not accept the outcome of the complaint (including any judgement that the complaint was vexatious), they may invoke the relevant grievance or complaint procedure within the time scales specified.
 For staff see the Employee Handbook and for Fellows see procedures set out in By-Law XXXVI.
-If the complainant is a student, a Completion of Procedures letter should be issued.
+If the complainant is a student, a Completion of Procedures letter7 should be issued. - If a student complainant is not satisfied with the outcome following the investigation of the formal written complaint, they should write to the Warden of All Souls College, after which they may be able to apply to the Office of the Independent Adjudicator for Higher Education (OIA) for a review of the case.
+They must do so within three months of the date of the Completion of Procedures letter.

-update
+7 update